gitkw/No-MASS/README.md

 ## Guide to compiling on Windows

-No-MASS can be built on windows using mingw-w64 or alternativly visual studio.
+No-MASS can be built on windows using mingw-w64 or alternatively visual studio.
 This differs for each windows version, but the general process is:
-- Ensure you know which EnergyPlus architecture you are targetting 32bit(i686) or 64bit(x86_64)
+- Ensure you know which EnergyPlus architecture you are targeting 32bit(i686) or 64bit(x86_64)
-- Install [mingw-w64](http://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/installer/) or visual studio depending on prefered method of compiling.
+- Install [mingw-w64](http://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/installer/) or visual studio depending on preferred method of compiling.
 With mingw-w64 choose the correct architecture.
 - Install [CMake](https://cmake.org/download/)
 - Use the CMake GUI to create the visual studio project or mingw-w64 make files from the FMU directory in the checked out source folder.
 - Open in visual studio to compile or use make command as in linux.